TangJingfan/ve203-notes/RC_note/RC3/RC3.md

 ![alt text](chain_maximal.png)

 **Note: here maximal is also a "local" concept.
 We focus more on the elements rather than absolute length.**

+This is interesting that by pigeonhole principle,
+- If P can be partitioned into t anti-chains, then the height of P is at most t.
+- If P can be partitioned into s chains, then the width of P is at most s.

+### Dilworth's Theorem

+A poset of width $w$ can be partitioned into $w$ chains.

+## Reference
+- **ve203 slides.
+24SP.
+Runze Cai.**